nilsme/jupyterhub_docker/README.md

 ```

 Juoyterhub will use the `/home` directory of the host as its `/home` directory and also use the `/etc/passwd`,
-`/etc/group`, `/etc/shadow`, `/etc/gshadow`, and `/etc/pamd.d` from the host machine.
-Which means that the
+`/etc/group`, `/etc/shadow`, `/etc/gshadow`, `/etc/pamd.d`, and `/etc/authselect/` from the host machine.
+Which means
-Jupyterhub admin group (`jupyterhub-admins`) must exist on the host, even if no user are a member of the group.
+that the Jupyterhub admin group (`jupyterhub-admins`) must exist on the host, even if no user is a member of the group.